cloudchacho/hedwig-python/docs/settings.rst

 Configuration
 =============

 Add appropriate configuration to the app.
-If not using a Django app, ensure that `SETTINGS_MODULE` is defined to the path of a module where all settings can be found.

 **AWS_REGION**